 Does my property have SERS potential?

-Before we jump into the factors that determine whether your HDB flat will be chosen for the next SERS, here are the latest HDB flats that were selected in past years, with the most recent being in 2018.
+Before we jump into the factors that determine whether your HDB flat will be chosen for the next SERS, here are the latest HDB flats that were selected in past years, with the most recent being just this year.